wallrat/setstatsd/README.md

 ```

 ### InfluxDB
-Currently supports InfluxDb 0.8, will be updated to the new protocol (with tagsets) as soon as 0.9 is released.
+Currently supports InfluxDb 0.8, will be updated to the new line protocol as soon as 0.9 is stable.

 ## License
 The MIT License (MIT)